RichardCoffee/privacy-my-way/README.md

 4. Either click on the Settings link, or go to Dashboard->Setting->Privacy My Way, to edit and save the options.

 Release updates are handled using [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), so everything should work the WordPress way.
-Support for [GitHub Updater](https://github.com/afragen/github-updater) is present.
+Support for [GitHub Updater](https://github.com/afragen/github-updater) is also present.

 ### Development